pmpwsk/WebFramework/README.md

 ## Installation
 For now, there is no binary you can just install on your server, however, that's in the works.

-You can download the source code from <a href="/github">GitHub</a> and add a reference to it from your project.
+You can download the source code from GitHub and add a reference to it from your project.

 Soon, there will also be a NuGet package so you can simply install and update that.